menu

 Living in Middletown

 Middletown is a medium-sized city located in the state of New York.
-With a population of 30,207 people and 15 constituent neighborhoods, Middletown is the 48th largest community in New York.
-Much of the housing stock in Middletown was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 30,207 people and 15 associated neighborhoods, Middletown is the 48th largest community in New York.
+Middletown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and French.